MatousK04/MatousK04/README.md

 - 👋 Hi, I’m @MatousK04
-- 👀 I’m interested in making Websites , Developing concepts and messing around with fundementals
+- 👀 I’m interested in Java, C and utilizing them to develop applications.
 - 🌱 I’m currently in my Second Year of Computer Science at TUDublin
 - 📫 How to reach me (kloucek.matous@outlook.ie)/(C23347781@mytudublin.ie)